rishab247/GifRemoteView/README.md

 Step 2.
 Add the dependency

 	dependencies {
-	        implementation 'com.github.rishab247:GifRemoteView:ReleaseTag'
+	        implementation 'com.github.rishab247:GifRemoteView:$ReleaseTag'
 	}

 ## Requirements

-Android device Must be on  Android 7.1+ (API level 24).
+- Android device Must be on  Android 7.1+ (API level 24).
-The project must have support for glide 4.11 to decode GIF files.
+- The project must have support for glide 4.11 to decode GIF files.
-The size of individual Gifs should not exceed 1MB otherwise it will throw a OutOfMemoryError Try to keep it under 100KBs for better results.
+- The size of individual GIFs should not exceed 1MB otherwise it will throw an OutOfMemoryError Try to keep it under 100 KBs for better results.

 ## How do I use GifRemoteView?
-1. Declare a ViewFlipper inside your view hierarchy to show Gif/Animations.
+1. Declare a ViewFlipper inside your view hierarchy to show GIFs/Videos/Animations.
 Make sure autoStart is set to true otherwise Gif won't play

 		<ViewFlipper
-		android:id="@+id/frame_flipper1"
+		android:id="@+id/frame_flipper"
 		android:layout_width="80dp"
 		android:layout_height="80dp"
 		android:autoStart="true" />